flutter/plugins/packages/firebase_dynamic_links/example/README.md

 ## *Important*

-The example app for this plugin only runs on Android.
-Xcode has signing constraints that prevent it from running on external devices.
+The example app for this plugin only receives links on Android.
+Xcode has signing requirements that must be configured with an iOS app developer team id.
 Check the `firebase_dynamic_links/README.md` for more details.

 ## Getting Started